istio/istio.io/content/en/docs/ops/deployment/architecture/index.md

 * Rich metrics

-This sidecar deployment allows Istio to enforce policy decisions and extract rich telemetry which can be send to monitoring systems to provide information about the behavior of the entire mesh.
+This sidecar deployment allows Istio to enforce policy decisions and extract rich telemetry which can be sent to monitoring systems to provide information about the behavior of the entire mesh.

 The sidecar proxy model also allows you to add Istio capabilities to an